Pan Am Flight 73: Trial and sentencing

 On July 6, 1988, the five Palestinian men were convicted in Pakistan for their roles in the hijacking and murders and sentenced to death: Zayd Hassan Abd al-Latif Safarini, Wadoud Muhammad Hafiz al-Turki, Jamal Saeed Abdul Rahim, Muhammad Abdullah Khalil Hussain ar-Rahayyal, and Muhammad Ahmed al-Munawar.
 The sentences were later commuted to life in prison.

 According to a CNN report, Safarini was handed over to the FBI from a prison in Pakistan in September 2001.
-He was taken to the United States where on May 13, 2005 he was sentenced to a 160-year prison term.
+He was taken to the United States where on May 13, 2005, he was sentenced to a 160-year prison term.
 At the plea proceeding, Safarini admitted that he and his fellow hijackers committed the offences as members of the Abu Nidal Organization, also called the ANO, a designated terrorist organization.

-The other four prisoners were deported by Pakistani authorities to Palestine in 2008.
+The other four prisoners were deported by Pakistani authorities to Palestinian Authority (PA) against the wishes of India and United States in 2008.